alexlobera/leanjs_OLD_NX/src/pages/blog/server-side-rendering-ssr-made-easy-react.md

 <video youtube-id="mVVNJKv9esE" time="511"></video>

-What all that means?
+What does all that mean?
 A framework will solve a lot of problems without you knowing much about the more concrete pieces invovled in the solution.
-For instance you can use [Next.js](https://nextjs.org/) for server-side rendering in React, and by doing so you'll get code spliting and prefetching for free.
+For instance you can use [Next.js](https://nextjs.org/) for server-side rendering in React, and by doing so you'll get code spliting and pre-fetching for free.

 What is the cost of using a framework?
-The obvious is, it might cover use cases that you don't need.
+The most obvious is that it might cover use cases that you don't need.
 The true cost in my view is the cost of learning and the cost of change.

 ### The cost of learning <a name="cost-of-learning"></a>

-There is a cost associated to learning domain knowledge that belongs to a particular level of abstraction (framework), and that might not be useful in more concrete implementations (libraries).
+There is a cost associated to gaining domain knowledge that belongs to a particular level of abstraction (framework), and that might not be useful in more concrete implementations (libraries).

-For instance, if the framework uses a specific implementation of a router that is tight to the solutions and use cases the framework wants to address, you might learn how to make that abstraction of a router work, but you won't know how the actual rotuer works.
-Example, folloging some naming convetion or folder structure you could generate the routes of the application without understanding how the router works.
+For instance, if the framework uses a specific implementation of a router that is tightly coupled to the solutions and use cases the framework wants to address, you might learn how to make that abstraction of a router work, but you won't know how the actual rotuer works.
+Example, following some naming convetion or folder structure you could generate the routes of the application without understanding how the router works.

 I'm not suggesting that we should not use abstractions.
 Abstractions are very important.
 They help us do robust things faster by removing the cognitive overhead of understanding all the pieces involved.
 You should also consider that if you are very abstract, you might move fast now, but slower in the future.
 It's difficult to optimize or improve concrete parts if you don't understand them.

 ### The cost of change <a name="cost-of-change"></a>

-Another thing we should consider when deciding how many levels of abstraction we want to be in is what the cost of change will be.
+Another thing we should consider when deciding how many levels of abstraction we are comfortable with is what the cost of change will be.
 Will it be easy to change some concrete implementation of the framework for something else in the future?
 Frameworks help us do robust things faster.
-Robust in the future could potentially become rigid, meaning no flexible.
+Robust in the future could potentially become rigid, meaning not flexible.

 When React Router v4 was released it brought some innovation in the routing space, but you couldn't use it in Next.js.
 Then someone created [After.js](https://github.com/jaredpalmer/after.js).
 After.js is self described as "Next.js-like framework for server-rendered React apps built with React Router 4"